laetho/metagraf/doc/datastructure.md

-# MetaGraf datastructure
+# metaGraf Datastructure

-The MetaGraf datastructure is inspired by a kubernetes resource (kind).
+The metaGraf datastructure is inspired by a kubernetes resource (kind).
 Doing this in JSON instead of YAML.

 ## Metadata